Updated on January 25, 2021.

 Stop Security Breaches

 With regards to patient portal security, research has shown that people often use similar passwords across multiple systems; patients may not be aware that they are opening themselves to a massive security risk by using just one password.
+A proxy patient portal allows patients and caregivers to access the account using unique logins, respectively.
+Logins are authenticated as the patient and caregiver’s information is compared to the data found in the source system.
+Once authenticated, users can quickly and securely log in using two-factor authentication in the form of either biometric face or fingerprint recognition.

 Limit The Amount Of Access

-Patient portal caregiver access is vital to our most at-risk population.
+Patient portal proxy access is vital to our most at-risk population.
 The best solution would allow patients to give access to caregivers at a level they deem appropriate.
-Patient portals should provide patients with a default proxy account configuration that includes access to most information and functions, but requires an opt-in for the complete medical record, billing, and insurance information.
+Patient portals should provide patients with a default proxy account configuration that includes access to most information and functions but requires an opt-in for the complete medical record, billing, and insurance information.
 Portals could also provide a simple checklist of access controls to help patients decide what information or functionality to grant the caregiver.

 Registering for a proxy account can frequently prove difficult, and in many cases, requires the caregiver to go in person to the hospital or clinic.
-Patient portal self-registration is a valuable feature allowing patients and caregivers to register on their own with very little to no assistance required.
+Patient portal self-registration is a valuable feature allowing patients and caregivers to register on their own with very little to no staff assistance required.